 Designing, executing and writing up a PhD study takes a large chunk of your time and energy.
-Here is an overview of each stage of the process along with a list of excellent articles that will help you with different parts of your PhD journey.
-Some of the advice offered here may be specific to a discipline, country or university, or is heavily dependent upon one person’s experience.
-Nevertheless, you are likely to find most of this advice and instruction helpful in some way.
+Here is an overview of each stage of the PhD journey, along with links to excellent articles that will help you along the way.
+Some of the advice offered here may be specific to a discipline, country or university, or may be heavily dependent upon some author’s experience and background.
+Nevertheless, you are likely to find most of this advice and instruction helpful.

-Some students have one key supervisor, while it is not unusual for some students to have three or four.
+Some students have one key supervisor with one or two additional supervisors, while it is not unusual for some students to have three or four.
 It is important to remember that your supervisor may have many students under their direction, so their time may be strictly limited.
 At Monash University, research supervisors receive accreditation training.

 An essential project management skill when conducting research is the ability to effectively design and manage research budgets.
 If you need to request finances through a grant application, ensure you thoroughly investigate the necessary guidelines.

 5. Start writing in the early stages of your project